amichnia/Swift-framework-with-private-ObjC-example/README.md

 ### Step 2: Expose internal Swift protocol

 Because `MyPrivateClassProtocol` is internal, it would not be a part of `MyFramework-Swift.h` by default.
-So let's created additional header for making a link between all our internal Swift and ObjC members:
+So let's created an additional header for linking all our internal Swift and ObjC members:

 ```objc
 // SwiftToObjectiveC.h